 The nearly fifty acres of Giant Tecolote Ranunculus flowers that make up the Flower Fields are in bloom every year from approximately early March through early May.
 The caretakers set side approximately five acres of the fields each year to grow specialty flowers.

-It’s interesting to note that every year the flowers die back and produce seed for re-planting in the same fields for the next season.
+It’s interesting to note that at the end of the season, the flowers die back and produce seed for re-planting in the same fields for the next season.
+By allowing the plant to complete its life cycle, it helps to produce a more superior bulb crop.
 The caretakers told us that it helps to produce a more superior bulb crop.

 The gardeners also harvest the Flower Fields bulbs – tuberous roots, corms and rhizomes versions – every year and sell them at the Armstrong Garden Center on site and at other garden centers nationwide.
 You cans also find them for sale online at EasytoGrowBulbs.com.

-In addition to the 50+ acres of flower fields, there are several other picturesque places for visitors to enjoy.
+In addition to the 50+ acres of San Diego flower fields, there are several other picturesque places for visitors to enjoy.

 Antique Tractor Wagon Rides